ateucher/vic-geogeeks-2018-01-30/outline.md

 - You import the tabular data and join it to the appropriate layers, and do more work.
 - Export the tabular data out so you can make some nice graphs in Exel, and make a few pretty maps in the GIS for presentation.
 - Combine the results in a word document, convert it to a pdf and give to your client.
 They thank you for your great work, but say 'Oh, I think I gave you the wrong version of one of the spatial files, and that Excel spreadsheet has been updated.'
-- Can you redo the analysis exactly the same way in each of the different programs?
+- Can you redo the analysis exactly the same way?
 How long will it take you?

+## Data Science Cycle

 ## So, what can **R** give you?